 From: Elaine Birchall of Hoarding.ca

-Five per cent of the North American population is afflicted with CHD – generally people in their 50’s – that is over 1.75 million Canadians, three times the incidence of Alzheimers Disease.
-The City of Vancouver dealt with 96 cases of hoarding last year.
+It is said that about five per cent of the North American population is afflicted with CHD – generally people in their 50’s – that is over 1.75 million Canadians, three times the incidence of Alzheimers Disease.
+The City of Vancouver dealt with 96 cases of hoarding in one year.
 While there is a high prevalence among low-income residents of the Downtown Eastside, hoarding cases were found all over the city, according to Carli Edwards, Vancouver’s Assistant Director of Inspections.

 Hoarding and Tenancies

 Hoarding can put a tenant’s rental housing at risk.
 Tenants are required to keep their units clean and can be evicted if they do not.
 Section 32(2) of the Residential Tenancy Act states:

 A tenant must maintain reasonable health, cleanliness and sanitary standards throughout the rental unit and other residential property to which the tenant has access.